-At Kingston State School we focus on learning every day.
+At Kingston State School, we focus on learning every day.
 Children who attend our school need to be ready to learn when they arrive at school.
 Our students are extremely capable and we have high expectations for them.
 It is also our very firm belief that learning to read is the most important thing we do and reading skills are taught in every classroom, every day.
-We also run many support programs to support our students.
+We also run many support programs to support our students to be great learners.